One world, one partner: Procurement solutions for global, omnichannel communications

 Most multi-national brands have grown through a combination of acquisition and organic expansion and this leads to a raft of communication challenges unique to global businesses.
 Among these are fragmented, non-standard delivery; culture and systems diversity; the differing levels of business maturity, language and currency; as well as the lack of visibility and control; and the complexities of complying with various international regulations.

-To overcome these challenges in the modern, digital world, a well-defined, global, omni-channel communications strategy is an essential requirement.
+To overcome these challenges in the modern, digital world, a well-defined, global, omnichannel communications strategy is an essential requirement.
 Putting an effective communications strategy in place, however, raises challenges of its own.
-The pace of technological advancement has accelerated, and will continue to accelerate and expand as the number of channels through which today’s increasingly technophile customers expect organisations to communicate.
+The pace of technological advancement has accelerated, and will continue to accelerate and expand as the number of channels through which today’s increasingly technophile customers expect organizations to communicate.

-Progressively organisations are recognising that, as segments of their customers want access to more specialised communications platforms as digitisation takes hold, it would be extremely costly to build a market-leading offering from scratch.
+Progressively organizations are recognising that, as segments of their customers want access to more specialised communications platforms as digitization takes hold, it would be extremely costly to build a market-leading offering from scratch.

-As the world continues to be radically transformed by the diffusion of new digital technologies, there remains a growing need for organisations to partner globally to deliver the digitisation strategy to meet the ever-evolving needs of customers across various countries and, indeed, continents.
+As the world continues to be radically transformed by the diffusion of new digital technologies, there remains a growing need for organizations to partner globally to deliver the digitization strategy to meet the ever-evolving needs of customers across various countries and, indeed, continents.